Randwarf/StellarisUnityLore/Kwerdan Lore/Algae War.md

 # Wartime
 This was was initiated by the [[Federation of Desert-Weavers]].
 They struck a fast first blow and managed to take out multiple major islands before [[United Kingdom of Kal'vah]] responded and sent reinforcements.
 By the time they had arrived, Federation had already occupied half of the biggest Sa'lah island.

-Alas, Sa'lah climate made warfare insufferable - neither side had the sufficient firepower to push through the enemy frontline, resulting in
+Alas, Sa'lah climate made open warfare insufferable - neither side had the sufficient firepower to push through the enemy frontline in dense jungles, resulting with a bloody stale-mate.
+Many individual skirmishes have been fought over singular villages and even more Kwerdan soldiers have been slain.

+~WARCRIMES OF SALAH BABY !!!????~

 # Post-war period